DerRobert-28/TransparentStone/README.md

 ## Features:

-- This resource pack makes the Minecraft stone block transparent.
+- This resource pack makes the stone block transparent.

-- It should be compatible to the most Minecraft versions.
+- It should be compatible to the most Minecraft JE versions.

 - Compatibility ends in versions, where textures are still stitched together inside the `textures.png` file.